Penny and Dave Lewns lead this one-day course covering the impacts of different types of development on badgers and the options for mitigation.

 This course is aimed at experienced practitioners (intermediate or advanced level) and is a classroom based course.
 It is assumed that those attending the mitigation course have attended the ‘Badger Ecology and Survey Techniques’ course, or are already experienced in undertaking badger surveys and have a good understanding of the background ecology of the species.

-We are also running this course in the North West England (click here for details) and South West England (click here for details).
+We are also running this course in North West England (click here for details).

 Who Should Attend?

 Consultants, LPA Ecologists, conservation officers in SNCOs or NGOs.

 Attendees should have an understanding of Badger Ecology and Survey.
 This can be obtained at our Badger Ecology and Survey Techniques training at the same venue on 15 April.

 - Understand licensing requirements and legislation relating to badgers.